carbonblack/cb-event-forwarder/README.md

-# CB Event Forwarder
+# CB EDR Event Forwarder

 ## Overview

-The CB EDR Event Forwarder is a standalone service that will listen on the Cb EDR enterprise bus and export events (both watchlist/feed hits as well as raw endpoint events, if configured) in a normalized JSON or LEEF format.
+The CB EDR Event Forwarder is a standalone service which listens on the CB EDR enterprise bus and exports events (watchlist/feed hits, as well as raw endpoint events, if configured) in a normalized JSON or LEEF format.
 The events can be saved to a file, delivered to a network service or archived automatically to an Amazon AWS S3 bucket.
 These events can be consumed by any external system that accepts JSON or LEEF, including Splunk and IBM QRadar.

 The list of events to collect is configurable.
-By default all feed and watchlist hits, alerts, binary notifications, and raw sensor events are exported into JSON.
-The configuration file for the connector is stored in `/etc/cb/integrations/event-forwarder/cb-event-forwarder.conf`.
+By default, Event Forwarder exports all feed and watchlist hits, alerts, binary notifications, and raw sensor events as JSON.
+You can find the configuration file for the connector at `/etc/cb/integrations/event-forwarder/cb-event-forwarder.conf`.

 Starting with version 7.1.0 of Carbon Black EDR, you can use the EDR web console to configure and control Event Forwarder,